 Often, when I pray and claim God’s promises like Psalm 84:11, I get disappointed when my prayers are seemingly unanswered.
-But I don’t usually reevaluate myself.
+But I don’t take the time to reevaluate myself.
 I do not think or question, am I walking uprightly?
 Because if I am doing what I ought to, walking uprightly, God promises that He will not withhold any good thing.

 Now at the brook Cherith, Elijah and God had an intimate experience that we all need.
 God took Elijah away to the brook, which was out of Israel, to a secluded place out of Ahab’s jurisdiction: a quiet place, far from the rapid pace where God could soothe Elijah’s troubled mind.
 Sheltered by trees and flowers, there in that quiet place Elijah’s cares and worries were left behind.

-There is something God desires to teach us when he puts us in a secluded place: Moses was in the wilderness of Median where he spent time with God before becoming the greatest leader the world has ever seen, the Israelieties… well they spent a bit too long there.
-Jesus after His baptism was in the wilderness before He began His salvational ministry, Paul spent many years in Arabia before returning to begin his missionary endeavours.
+God desires to teach us something when he puts us in a secluded place: Moses was in the wilderness of Median where he spent time with God before becoming the greatest leader the world has ever seen.
+The Israelieties… well they spent a bit too long there.
+After His baptism, jesus was in the wilderness before He began His salvational ministry, Paul spent many years in Arabia before returning to begin his missionary endeavours.

 Why the secluded places, why this time of isolation?
-Well perhaps because there we can hear and contemplate things not easily heard or thought about in the hustle and bustle of the city life where people are usually always in a rush, surrounded by noise and steeped in self-importance.
+Well perhaps because there we can hear and contemplate things not easily heard or thought about in the hustle and bustle of city life where people are usually always in a rush, surrounded by noise and steeped in self-importance.
 So often the cities and the busyness of life are so great that the voice of God cannot be heard.
-Find yourself a quiet place.

 God took Elijah away so that He could stamp impressions on him, to teach Him that He is God and there is none else.
 God took Elijah away to that quiet place to prepare Him for the mighty task ahead, God took Elijah away to that quiet place to move him from yesterday’s level of faith to today's level of faith.
 God was teaching Elijah to depend on Him – and Him alone.